 There are several companies offering free walking tours.
 In 2017 our group consisted of 40 people, and this time we were only five!
 It seems that there is an over-saturation of tours offered in many different languages.

 This is Russia’s most famous shopping mall, and the architecture is stunning.
 Be sure to try ice cream that supposedly still uses a recipe from the soviet era; the most popular flavor is black currant, a Russian favorite.

 Here are some of the beautiful domes of Moscow. 🙂

 5) Take the Metro

-All I can say is I’m glad I’m traveling with Sasha, because holy maze of a metro system in Moscow!
-I don’t know how foreign tourists get around here because nothing is in English, the underground system is quite literally a maze and there is little to no signage except for a few that say “way out” with an arrow that just points to another corner that connects to another set of stairs that goes to another metro station that leads to the deepest, darkest bowels of Moscow!
+Getting around without a local Russian speaker is extremely difficult because nothing is in English, the underground system is quite literally a maze and there is little to no signage except for a few that say “way out” with an arrow that just points to another corner that connects to another set of stairs that goes to another metro station that leads to the deepest, darkest bowels of Moscow!
 I just hold on to Sasha’s hand and hope for the best.